PowerGridModel/power-grid-model/docs/user_manual/performance-guide.md

 Row-based data (created, e.g., using {py:class}`power_grid_model.initialize_array` in Python) constructs input/update data with all attributes for a given dataset type.
 However, many component attributes are optional.
-If your use case does not depend on these attributes, this means that a lot of data is needlessly created and initialized.
+If your use case does not depend on these attributes, a lot of data is needlessly created and initialized.
-If you are running on a system on which memory is the bottle-neck, using a columnar data format may reduce the memory burden, at the cost of a slight computational overhead during the calculations.
+If you are running on a system where memory is the bottle-neck, using a columnar data format may reduce the memory footprint.
+This may or may not induce a slight computational overhead during calculations.

 ### Output data volume

 For most use cases, only certain output values are relevant.
-For instance, if you are only interested in line loading, outputting all other components and attributes results in unnecessary overhead.
+For example, if you are only interested in line loading, outputting all other components and attributes results in unnecessary overhead.
 The output data may be a significant, if not the dominant, contributor to memory load, particularly when running batch calculations with many scenarios.
 We therefore recommend restricting the output data to only the components and attributes that are used by the user in such production environments.
 In Python, it is possible to do so by using the `output_component_types` keyword argument in the `calculate_*` functions (like {py:class}`power_grid_model.PowerGridModel.calculate_power_flow`)